opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 }
 ```
 > [!CAUTION]
-> To establish a connection with the managed OpenSearch domain, it's necessary to uninstall the security plugin from self-managed dashboards.
-Otherwise, the Dashboards' security plugin will anticipate a secured domain and will fail to make a connection
+> To establish a connection with the managed OpenSearch Service domain, it is necessary to uninstall the Security plugin from self-managed Dashboards.
+Otherwise, the Dashboards Security plugin will anticipate a secured domain and will fail to make a connection.

 ## Steps to remove the security plugin and spin up a self-managed dashboards
 1. Remove all Security plugin configurations from opensearch_dashboards.yml or place the below example file in the same folder as the Dockerfile